raymond-1227/spacemy/README.md

 3. Visit the Manage User page
 4. Edit your bot CSS in the CSS section (the custom CSS form is at the Manage User page)
 5. Set and you're done!

+## Note (As of February 2, 2021)

+The server of spacemy seem to be dead after January 2021, so you probably won't be able to see the CSS contents anymore, you just won't.

+Well I do provide you a solution, go download the MySpace recreation project [the-real-sumsome/spacemy.xyz-rebooted](https://github.com/the-real-sumsome/spacemy.xyz-rebooted) and create your own profile to load my CSS.
+I wouldn't update any sort of bugs anymore from now on.